maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 The user sets the content of `data/number.txt` to `3` and commits the change.
 To get the parent of the `a3` commit, Git follows the detached `HEAD` directly to the hash of the previous `a2` commit, rather than going via a branch.

 Git updates `HEAD` to point directly at the hash of the new `a3` commit.
 This means that the repository is still in the detached `HEAD` state.
-Because no commit points to either `a3` or one of its descendents, it is not on a branch.
+Because no commit points at either `a3` or one of its descendents, it is not on a branch.
 This means it is easy to lose.

 Here is the Git graph after the `a3` commit.
 Note that, from now on, trees and blobs will mostly be omitted from the graph diagrams.